 PLUS, the best part was working with Vertical Art Dance, which is who I ultimately ended up buying my truss system with.
 I had the best experience buying with them.
 They took time to get all the measurements of my living room and helped me design a T-shape that frames my window on one wall, and hides behind the buffet table on the other side of the room.

 I really wanted adjustable points that were going to fit my budget and Vertical Art Dance even taught me new methods of rigging!
 For the rig in my house, I’m using a hollow block on my rope that adjusts easily and the rigging didn’t cost a fortune.
 (More blogs later about rigging.)

 Now the truss on the other hand… I’ll admit it’s not cheap.
-But it’s an investment that is going to PAY OFF.
+But it’s an investment that is going to be worth it for my aerial-addicted self!!!
 I’ve already used it to prepare for several performances.
-I’m so happy with my investment.

 My truss arrived just a few short weeks ago.
 My husband got right in there and started putting up the truss.
 We put up the first layer of the cake and then had to wait until we had a larger crew to lift up the truss for the next couple layers.
 Having the first layer of the truss in the living room for a day was fun.
 I couldn’t keep my daughter off it, for one.
 And secondly, I was finding new ways to incorporate a horizontal fixed bar into my aerial yoga practice.
 It was great fun.

 We had a team of four strong men to lift the truss all at once.
 In hindsight, it would have been much smarted to take the advice of Vertical Art Dance, and put up the truss at more of a rotation in the room, allowing for more of the tilting to occur, and then rotate into place when the truss was up.
 But we went for the brute force way.
 It got done.

 If you do have a home rig, it’ll take your practice to the next level, but I have some words of advice to consider regarding setting up at home:

 Rule #1: Home rigs = Not for beginners.